staking-foundation/docs/docs/70-validator_migrations.md

 # Validator Migrations Initiative

-Diva Staking is still under development, but you can already support its launch.
+Diva Staking is still under development, and there's already an [Early Staker initiative](early_stakers) to allow people to commit ETH for its launch.

-This initiative is aimed at Ethereum node operators running one or more 32Ξ Ethereum validators on mainnet.
-If you'd like to join with any amount of ETH, check the [Early Staker initiative](early_stakers) instead.

-**You can now commit to an Ethereum Validator Migration** to support tha launch of Diva.

-This initiative is currently [under community discussion](https://discord.com/channels/1041618287500460083/1163123300789125222), but a standard has already been proposed by The Staking Foundation to allow Operators to signal commitments.
-There are currently no approved reward mechanisms.
+However, there is still no equivalent initiative for Operators.
+This page presents a proposal made by [The Staking Foundation](foundation), currently under discussion.

+## Context for this initiative

+Several large ETH holders approached The Staking Foundation, committing to run Diva nodes and deposit ETH collateral.

+They have committed to staking **21,504 ETH to be used as Diva collateral**.
+This will contribute by providing both ETH TVL as well as Operator capacity in the network.

+These Operators expect to improve their staking operations by using [Diva's DVT](dvt) and earning [additional Operator rewards](economics).

+The Foundation has accepted their commitments and has offered DIVA grants from their own endowment to incentivize them to fulfill their commitments with an acceptable performance for mainnet.

+The Foundation believes this initiative might be to the interest of the entire Diva Staking community, and proposes to generalize it so all validators can participate.

 ## Proposed initiative

+This initiative is aimed at Ethereum node operators running one or more 32Ξ Ethereum validators on mainnet If you'd like to join with any amount of ETH, check the [Early Staker initiative](early_stakers) instead, or suggest ways to allow operators to join with amounts smaller than 32Ξ.

+**Proposal: Allow Ethereum mainnet operators to commit to an Ethereum Validator Migration** to support tha launch of Diva.

+This is a draft [for community discussion](https://discord.com/channels/1041618287500460083/1163123300789125222).
+The format is made to align with the signaling mechanism The Staking Foundation has requested from existing commitments.

+If this proposal goes forward, incentive structures should be discussed.

 - **What**: A mechanism for Operators to commit ETH to be used in Diva as operator collateral
 - **Why**: This benefits Diva by providing active nodes and staking capacity for Liquid Stakers.